 With this information in mind, this project analyzed correlations between GRACE assimilated data products and the Global Fire Emissions Database (GFED), which quantify zonal moisture content and burned vegetated area respectively.
 In doing so, this established the potential predictive capability of GRACE assimilated data products by determining fire risk resulting from accumulated fuel moisture content.
 Building upon these processes, the project further investigated those relationships by examining various spatial and temporal characteristics.
 These included investigating the modeled differences between various land cover types as well as the responses in fire severity to deviations from average moisture patterns.
 This methodology in turn can be used for directing on-the-ground preparedness, mitigation, and response efforts during fire seasons.
 By proving the feasibility of this approach, this study further established the need to refine the modeling process and results through the incorporation on other Earth observation datasets to more accurately assess fire risk in the United States.

 This project worked towards gaining understanding of the relationship between fire severity and regional climate conditions and determining fire risk in novel ways that have previously faced severe limitations.
 These preliminary fire-risk products provide the project’s partners at the USDA Forest Service Remote Sensing Applications Center (RSAC) and NASA Terrestrial Hydrology Program at Goddard Space Flight Center a predictive tool that enables risk management at a national scale.
 This will allow these organizations to better employ early decision support to areas of high risk during fire seasons and mitigate the potential impacts fire related disasters before they occur.
-The partners will have access to over 10 years of assimilated data which has been consolidated, modeled, and input into a scripted Python algorithm, allowing for the study of past trends to inform future fire risk.
+The partners will have access to over 10 years of assimilated data, which has been consolidated, modeled, and input into a scripted Python algorithm, allowing for the study of past trends to inform future fire risk.

 III.
 Methodology